 GLB and federal regulations only prevent disclosure your account number or access code to a third-party nonaffiliated company to use in telemarketing or direct mail marketing.
 This means that a financial institution can sell your personal data to a telemarketer, for example, but it cannot sell the means by which your account can be accessed.

 But, like much of GLB, there are exceptions to the rule.
 For example, your account number may be disclosed when companies market products and services via joint marketing agreements.
-Your account number may then be disclosed in encrypted (coded) format as long as the key to the code is not disclosed.
+Your account number may then be disclosed in encrypted format as long as the key to the code is not disclosed.

 Can my medical information be disclosed?

 GLB gives no special treatment for medical information that may be included in the files of your bank or other financial company.
 Unless you opt-out, sensitive information such as details about your health and treatments may be disclosed to a third-party nonaffiliate.
-Again, you will not receive notice of exactly what data can be released -- only the category.

 You have only minimal control over whether medical information captured by financial institutions is shared with an affiliate company.
 For example, if you have paid XYZ Oncology Clinic by credit card or check, that information will be recorded and perhaps shared within the individual companies that make up the financial "supermarket."
 GLB gives you no right to opt-out when it comes to affiliates -- even for sensitive medical information.
 What's worse, if you are given an opt-out and don't use it, medical information can be disclosed to any outside company as well.